coolnames/crypto-holdings/README.md

 this is only meant to be used as a casual tool to check on your holdings; accuracy not guaranteed. (didn't even try to iron out all the php float jenk)

+#You will need an API key from coinmarketcap! https://coinmarketcap.com/api/

 ![crypto holdings screenshot](/crypto-holdings.gif)

+You can edit both the Price and Holdings values to play around with scenarios of price changes and/or qty held changes.